asaikali/docker-compose-postgres/README.md

     pgadmin:
 ```

-The above section defines standard docker-compose file version number, and
+The above section defines standard docker-compose file version number, and it also defines
-it also defines two volumes.
-The postgres volume will be used by the
-container running postgres, this means that the state of the postgres
+two volumes.
+The postgres volume will be used by the container running postgres, this means
-database will survive restarts of the container.
-Similarly, the pgAdmin
+that the state of the postgres database will survive restarts of the container.
+Similarly,
-volume will be used by the pgAdmin backend container to store its configuration
+the 'pgadmin' volume will be used by the pgAdmin container to store its configuration
 settings across container restarts.

-Docker compose will automatically create a single network that all the
-containers in the docker-compose file will be connected to. docker-compose
+Docker compose will automatically create a single network that all the containers will be connected
-derives the network name from te directory name of the
+to. docker-compose derives the network name from te directory name of the
 `docker-compose.yml` in this example the network will be called `docker-compose-postgres_default`

 # Setting up the PostgresSQL Container